taylor-lab/neoantigen-dev/README.md

 ## Install

-Clone the repo and install any necessary python2 libraries from `requirements.txt`.
-Note that this repo is currently only compatible with Python 2.7, not Python 3.x :
+Clone the repo and install any necessary Python libraries from `requirements.txt`.
+Note that this repo is currently only compatible with Python 3, not Python 2.x:

 ```bash
 git clone https://github.com/taylor-lab/neoantigen-dev.git